PRANC: Pseudo RAndom Networks for Compacting deep models

+{\bf Memory efficiency in training:} Note that the matrix of basis models $\hat{\theta}$ is very large, so keeping that in the memory is not efficient.
+Hence, we divide this matrix into multiple smaller chunks, and at each iteration, we generate each chunk using a pseudo-random generator at the GPU itself, perform the multiplication, discard the chunk, and go to the next chunk.
+This method reduces the memory footprint by a large factor at the cost of generating the whole random basis once per iteration, which is very efficient in modern GPUs.
+Choosing chunks of 100 alpha values for ResNet18 consumes almost 4.4GB (i.e., $11M\times 4 \times 100$) of GPU memory which is reasonable.

-{\bf Model reconstruction efficiency:} Since basis models are generated using a pseudo-random generator, we can reconstruct the model using a simple running average of the basis models: generate each entry in $\theta_j$, multiply it with $\alpha_j$, add it to the running average, discard the entry and go to the next entry of $\theta_j$.
-This way, the memory foot print of the reconstruction is very negligible (only one scalar more than the model size $d$.)
+{\bf Model reconstruction efficiency:} Since basis models are generated using a pseudo-random generator, we can reconstruct the model using a simple running average of the basis models: generate each entry in $\hat \theta_j$, multiply it with $\alpha_j$, add it to the running average, discard the entry and go to the next entry of $\hat \theta_j$.
+This way, the memory footprint of the reconstruction becomes negligible (i.e., $d+1$).

-{\bf On-demand model reconstruction:} In some applications, the agent may need to run the inference rarely, but does not have enough memory to hold the model in the memory.
+{\bf On-demand model reconstruction:} In some applications, the agent may need to run the inference rarely but does not have enough memory to hold the model.
 The device can store $\alpha$, reconstruct each convolutional filter using the corresponding entries of the basis models, apply it to the input, and then discard the filter and go to the next filter.
 This process has a very small memory footprint as it needs to store $\alpha$ and just one filter at a time.

-{\bf Distributed learning:} In order to train the model on multiple GPUs, we use a simple distributed learning algorithm to increase $m$.
-We divide $m$ basis models between $g$ GPUs so that each GPU works on $\frac{m}{g}$ basis models only.
+{\bf Distributed learning:} In order to train the model on multiple GPUs, we use a simple distributed learning algorithm to increase $m$, the number of basis models.
+We divide $m$ basis models between $g$ GPUs so that each GPU works on $m/g$ basis models only.
 Then, we distribute $\alpha$ among GPUs.
 Each GPU calculates the partial weighted average over its basis models and distributes it to all GPUs.
 Then, all GPUs will have access to the complete weighted average and will use it to do backpropagation in standard distributed learning form and update their own set of $\alpha$.